 One of my favorite excursions in ’07?
 A stint running stellar observations for Dr. Ron Wilhelm at the McDonald Observatory in West Texas.
 Out there in the still, secluded heights of the Davis Mountains I met my first love… HDR photography.

 The most thoroughly-documented year of my life to date marked one significant change after another.
 I gave up the Jew-ish religion of my youth.
 Smoked weed and made love for the first time.
 And read more Philosophy essays than I ever would’ve imagined possible.
 Incidentally, I decided that was the Way I wanted to Go, so I dropped my Physics degree in the Fall.

 More college.
 Mostly Philosophy of Religion.
 Honors College mentoring.
 Tweeting-Up with my geeky homies.
 Way too much gaming, caffeine, and pizza for my own good.
 But straight A’s all the way into my last semester, when exactly one wheel fell off.
 Upon graduating with newly-minted dual degrees in Philosophy and General Studies, I returned home to live with my parents.
 Like ya do. #Millenial

 Aaand I had a viral video.
 It was a weird time.

-Without any better ideas, I went to work for Apple Retail, thinking it’d be a cakewalk.
+Without any better ideas, I went to work for Apple Retail in Austin, thinking it’d be a cakewalk.
 It was not.
 Turned out my Human Empathy meter was pretty low, and that was literally 95% of the job.
 I struggled.
 Drank.
 Overate.
 Diverted myself with vintage computer collecting.
 On the upside, I found a supportive community of adults for the first time in my life, as my coworkers and I came together to face the consumer onslaught.
-I swapped a lot of iPhones, and Apple treated me well.
+I swapped out hundreds of broken iPhones, and Apple treated me well.